google-ai-edge/ai-edge-apis/local_agents/function_calling/tool_simulation/README.md

 FC SDK, you can specify your own `ModelFormatter`.
 To adapt a model in the `tool_simulation` library to your custom format, you can use the `core/base_prompt_builder` classes.

+## Advanced Usage
+Check out the examples under `demo` for advanced end-to-end use.